ru-dash/discord-relay/readme.md

 # Features
 * Relay messages from specific channel_ids to (discord) webhooks.
+* Relay events from relayed channel_ids to (discord) webhooks.
+* Relays role updates and guild join/leave for the bot.
+As well as channel updates in relayed channel id guilds.
 * Preventing abusing embedding images to detect channels being relayed.
 * Mimics Desktop Client.
+* Lazy loads Member List and saves messages to SQL for later use.

 # Setup Guide
 Download Node.js from the official website.